ThomasAntalCsipa/ThomasAntalCsipa/README.md

 ## What I like :heart:

 ### To make
 I like to make games and low level programs.
 Working with the computer to make somthing cool.

 ### To use
-My favourite coding language is *Brain F\*ck*,
-I lke Brain F*ck beacuse it realy is just what
-the core of a computer does and it is limited in some ways,
-but **limitation breeds creativity**.
+My favourite coding language is *Brain F\*ck*, I lke Brain F*ck beacuse it realy is just what the core of a computer does and it is limited in some ways, but **limitation breeds creativity**.
 If I want to make something bigger, then I use Godot

 ### To develop
 I love to develop systems frames and make the core of programs.
-I am currently working on something in Brain F*ck
+I am currently working on something in Brain F*ck.

 <img style="width: 100%; height: 2px;" src="Assets/Rainbow_stripp.webp"></img>